delonlee01/tp/docs/DeveloperGuide.md

 2. RecruitTrackPro validates the provided information.
 3. The candidate is added to the system.
 4. RecruitTrackPro displays a success message confirming the addition.

    Use case ends.

 **Extensions:**
 * 2a.
 User enters a missing required field (name, phone number, email, or address).
     * 2a1.
 RecruitTrackPro displays an error message: “[parameter] cannot be empty.”

       Use case ends.

 * 2b.
 User enters an invalid format for any field.
     * 2b1.
 RecruitTrackPro displays an error message based on the invalid field.

       Use case ends.

 * 2c.
 User enters a duplicate candidate – same name and phone number as an existing candidate.
     * 2c1.
 RecruitTrackPro displays an error message: “Contact with this name and phone number already exists.”

       Use case ends.

 **Use case: UC-002 - List Candidate**

 **MSS**

-1. User decides to list all candidates in the system by entering the command “list”, allowing user to view their name , phone number, email, and address.
+1. User decides to list all candidates in the system by entering the command “list”, allowing user to view their name, phone number, email, and address.
 2. RecruitTrackPro lists every candidate in the system with their fields visible.

    Use case ends.